Daniel Sedin: Later years, continued individual success, team difficulties (2015–2018)

-Retirement
+The Sedins remained with the Canucks in 2017–18, with their contracts set to expire at the end of the season.
+Daniel said that he and Henrik hoped to retire with the franchise.
+On 30 November 2017, Daniel reached the 1,000-point milestone by scoring a power play goal in a 5–3 win against the Nashville Predators against goaltender Pekka Rinne, joining Henrik as the only players to gain 1,000 points in the Canucks organization.
+A pregame ceremony in his honour was held on 2 December.
 On 2 April 2018, Daniel and Henrik announced that they would be retiring at the end of the season in a letter thanking the Canucks organization and their fans.
-On 5 April 2018, the Sedins played their final game in Rogers Arena against the Arizona Coyotes.
-In their last home game, Daniel recorded 2 goals including the game winner, both of which Henrik assisted on, to defeat the Coyotes 4–3 at 2:23 in overtime.
-Daniel played his final game on 7 April 2018, in a 3–2 shootout loss to the Edmonton Oilers; he retired alongside his brother Henrik at the end of the 2017–18 season after 17 seasons and 1,306 regular season games with the Vancouver Canucks.
+On 5 April, the Sedins played their final game in Rogers Arena against the Arizona Coyotes.
+In their last home game, Daniel recorded two goals including the game winner, both of which Henrik assisted on, to defeat the Arizona Coyotes 4–3 at 2:23 in overtime.
+Daniel played his final game on 7 April, in a 3–2 shootout loss to the Edmonton Oilers; he retired alongside his brother Henrik at the end of the 2017–18 season after 17 seasons and 1,306 regular season games with the Vancouver Canucks.
 Despite their retirement, the Sedin brothers were named finalists for the King Clancy Trophy, awarded to the player who best exemplifies leadership qualities on and off the ice and gives back to his community, which they won on 20 June.
 The two brothers shared the award, becoming the first brothers in NHL history to share the King Clancy Trophy.

+Post playing career

 On 12 February 2020, Daniel's number 22 would be raised to the rafters alongside his brother Henrik's number 33 in an hour-long jersey retirement ceremony, the culmination of a week-long celebration of the twins' careers.